 In you want a fourth generation Range Rover - and if you're in the market for a top luxury SUV, then you probably will - then the potent diesel SDV8 is the one you'll have your eye on.
 Jonathan Crouch looks at the revised version.

 Ten Second Review

 Defining the 4x4 Range Rover's global appeal in words like unique, icon and majestic remains almost as futile as rivals have found it to deliver credible opposition.
 Some are faster roadrunners, many are cheaper, but none match Range Rover's relaxed repertoire of relentless progress in outstanding comfort, regardless of terrain.
 You could pay over £200,000 for a Rolls Royce and still hanker after this alternative Range Rover's astonishing abilities.
-Especially in potent 339PS SDV8 diesel form.
+Especially in this improved and still potent 339PS SDV8 diesel form.

 The big news with this car centres on a strengthened right to a priority place on worldwide luxury car shopping lists.
 For this is so much more than an extraordinarily capable 4x4.
 No, the Range Rover also deserves consideration from customers looking at conventional super luxury models in the £100,000 classes, such as the Mercedes S class and the like.

 Yet this is not the fattest of fat cats.
 A gigantic diet focussed on an innovative aluminium chassis slashes weight, boosting efficiency and driving dynamics.